vmware-tanzu/velero/site/docs/master/namespace.md

 velero client config set namespace=<NAMESPACE_VALUE>
 ```

-Alternatively, you may use the glogal `--namespace` flag with any operational command to tell Velero where to run.
+Alternatively, you may use the global `--namespace` flag with any operational command to tell Velero where to run.

 [0]: basic-install.md#install-the-cli